hganchev/hganchev.github.io/static/media/How to split a string in TwinCAT.dff98d33673979d41252.md

 Spliting a string in PLC can be a challenging if you don't know what functions to use.There is several ways to do it, but I will show you one of it.

 ## How TwinCAT STRING works

-TwinCAT is based on Codesys, which is a pascal like language.
-When you defining a string you need to do it like:
+Since TwinCAT Structured Text is a pascal based when you are defining a string, you need to do it like:

 ```pascal
 VAR
 	sVariable : STRING(255);